code-423n4/2023-03-canto-identity-findings/data/shark-Q.md

 ## 7. Check effect interactions pattern not used

-In the `fuse()` function of the `Namespace` contract, the [Checks Effects Interactions Pattern](https://fravoll.github.io/solidity-patterns/checks_effects_interactions.html) is not followed when performing transactions. it is recommended to follow the Check Effects Interactions as a best practice for this function.
+In the `fuse()` function of the `Namespace` contract, the [Checks Effects Interactions Pattern](https://fravoll.github.io/solidity-patterns/checks_effects_interactions.html) is not followed when performing transactions.
+It is recommended to follow the Check Effects Interactions to prevent reentrancy bugs.

 For example, the following `safeTransferFrom` should be performed once all state variables have been updated accordingly: